dvidelabs/flatcc/README.md

 Runtime `include\flatcc` directory is distributed like other platforms.

-## Testing (Unix)
+## Running Tests on Unix

 Run

-    scripts/test.sh
+    scripts/test.sh [--no-clean]

-It will also initialize the build if needed.
-Several sub-tests have shell scripts that can be run in isolation.
-A large dataset test is part of the test, but a separate benchmark is not.
-See benchmark section.
+**NOTE:** The test script will clean everything in the build directy before initializing CMake with the chosen or default build configuration, then build Debug and Release builds, and run tests for both.

 The script must end with `TEST PASSED`, or it didn't pass.